Last Updated: August 2, 2022

 Salted scallops enhance the brininess of the shellfish, so you need a wine with fruity notes to make sure the saltiness is not overpowering.

-A satisfying scallops wine pairing for this dish is a rosé with crisp berry notes and strong acidity will ensure your dish will have a nice salty flavor without being too briny.
+A satisfying scallops wine pairing for this dish is a rosé - a light red wine for beginners - with crisp berry notes and strong acidity will ensure your dish will have a nice salty flavor without being too briny.

 Scallops With Pea Puree Or Pea Shoots

 This type of dish is best served with a dry wine that has a sharp finish in order to give the pea base an enhanced flavor.
 You can try champagne or an Albarino for a great wine pairing with scallops and peas.